 Question for you: Have you ever stopped to consider that maybe, just maybe, they didn’t hear a word you said?
 The fact that you can hear yourself doesn’t mean that others can.
 Remember, even when you’re thinking, you can still hear yourself.
 Therefore, be certain that you’re very audible to your audience.
 Speak from your stomach, not your nose or your throat.
 Practice with a friend that can give honest and detailed feedback

 This also applies to phone conversations.
-It is very essential in horning your communication skill.
+It is very essential in honing your communication skill.
 Whether you’re talking to a colleague or family or a lecturer, be sure that you’re really communicating.
 If you have to, especially with a lecturer, rehearse before calling them.
 You’ve got nothing to lose by preparing.
 It’ll even save you from possible embarrassment.

 Use clear words